 A lot of what a creative director does isn't about 'pushing pixels' but more like being the conductor in front of a talented orchestra.
 With the occasional airborne rotten tomato.

-Much of what I have done in the last few years has been about seeing the bigger picture and then assessing, directing, giving feedback and coordinating groups.
+Some of my most fulfilling work has been helping others achieve their potential and unify our efforts for a shared goal.
 These are examples of my strengths in big-picture thinking, making a plan and inspiring talented people around me for the best result.

 Goal-Driven Growth & Team Development

 I implemented a goal-driven growth template for one of my creative teams.
 This included having employees create and followup on actionable personal goals.
 In addition, our team met weekly to assess and share concerns, ideas and collaborate.
 This resulted in a tighter-knit group, opportunities to inspire, more clarity and a platform for team-members to share their concerns and have a voice.

 Enhancing and fostering positive culture in a company takes consistent efforts and time.
 I have planned company parties, employee well-being efforts, get-to-know you questionnaires, cross-department culture sharing and team apparel.
 These efforts have helped unify and include people across a rapidly growing company and foster healthy respect and friendship among peers.

 Part of seeing the big picture involves seeing systems weaknesses and tackling those problems.
 I have spearheaded, unified and improved systems for hiring, onboarding, mission and vision statements, project workflow, automated forms and systems wherever they improved efficiency and communication.
 In and outside of the creative department this increased productivity and reduced errors and confusion.